ccosborne/WikiEvents-Intro/README.md

 Python script to scrape hyperlink data from Wikipedia developed by @pgilders (forked)

-Other Python scripts developed by @ccosborne, including to: mine Wikipedia databases, mine Wikipedia articles and analyse networks using Python NetworkX.
+Python scripts in Jupyter Notebooks developed by @ccosborne, including to: mine Wikipedia databases, mine Wikipedia articles and analyse networks using Python NetworkX.